onehilltech/ember-cli-dfinity/README.md

 * **ember-cli-dfinity** - EmberJS add-on for the Internet Computer.
 * **dfx-ember-webpack-plugin** - Webpack plugin for building EmberJS application

+Each project is located under the `packages/` directory.
 See the `README.md` file in each project for more details.

 License